 This guide is to help you with the second factor — how cold hardy your plants are.

 The temperatures in the right-hand column of these charts indicate the lowest temperature a plant can withstand and still survive.
-Of course, as it nears that temperature, a plant may exhibit cosmetic damage and look a little worse for wear until new spring growth appears.
+Of course, as it nears that temperature, a plant may exhibit cosmetic damage, lose some or all of it’s leaves, or look a little worse for wear until new spring growth appears.

 Flowers & Ground Covers